JesusJBallesteros/NGL_Pipeline/README.md

 # Getting Started
 For the very first time: Set the folder where 'NGL01_Main' script is as working folder.

-Adding this folder to Matlab's path could be useful, the rest will be temporarily added during the run.
+Adding this folder permanently to Matlab's path could be useful, the rest will be temporarily added during the run.

-If .NWB files are going to be created, a working Python installation is necessary.
-Reccomended v3.9.

-Your data SHOULD be stored as the IKN standard Harddisk data structure.
-See: gitlab.ruhr-uni-bochum.de/ikn/howto/-/wikis/Neurophysiology/hard-disk-data-structure

 Fill out the Inputs ('datadrive', 'studyName', 'subjects' and 'dates').
 Fill out the Options at wish.